skcsteven/cyberLabs/raspberry_pi_projects/DNS/readme.md

 The above shows the DNS server side of things when we requested google.com and ads.example.com, success!
 Note: I am using the raspberry pi OS which does not have the traditional linux logging, instead logs are found using the journalctl command.

+## Additional Functionality

+The above was just the base DNS service - the tip of the iceberg!

+Some other customizations include:
+- automating blocklist updates, using third-party comprehensive list
+- monitoring traffic trends
+- formatting dns resolution data into a user friendly GUI with charts, descriptors, etc - similar to PiHole capabilities.
+- DNSSEC for added security